 Also, as discussed above, wet road conditions greatly reduce the stopping ability of a bicycle.
-Your brakes rely on friction between the brake pad and the braking surface to slow rotation of the wheel.
-Wet pads or surfaces reduce the amount of friction that can be generated, especially at the initial stages of braking.
-Similarly, a wet road surface reduces the amount of traction for the tires.
+Rim brakes rely on friction between the brake pad and the rim to slow rotation of the wheel.
+A wet rim will reduce the amount of friction that can be generated, especially at the initial stages of braking.
+Similarly, a wet road surface reduces the amount of traction for the tires, allowing the wheels to lock-up more easily.
 These are two of the primary reasons why we discourage riding during wet conditions.
-If you must ride when the roads are wet, then the best way to adjust for this loss in stopping power is to ride more slowly, to pay more attention to potential hazards around you, and to begin braking much earlier than you otherwise would.
+If you must ride when the roads are wet, then the best way to adjust for this loss in stopping power is to slow down, to pay more attention to potential hazards around you, and to begin braking much earlier than you otherwise would.

 The best way to become effective at braking, especially emergency braking, is to practice.
 Seek out a safe, controlled environment with a well maintained, dry, level paved surface and practice braking for 30 minutes.
 This small investment of time can result in much improved braking skills, which could mean the difference between life and death on the road.
-In addition, always inspect your brake pads and braking surfaces to make sure that they are clean and dry.
-The presence of dirt or other debris will reduce your stopping power and should be removed prior to riding.
+In addition, always inspect your brakes and rims to make sure that they are clean and dry.
+Dirt or other debris on the surface of your rims or brakes can also reduce your stopping power and should be removed prior to riding.

 Finally, brakes wear out by design.
 Regular use of your bike will require regular replacement of brake pads.
-Braking in wet conditions or on dirty surfaces will accelerate brake pad and brake surface wear and reduce the life of your brakes.
-Every time you inspect the bike, make sure your brake pads and braking surfaces are in good condition.
-The disc brake pads will need to be changed when the thickness of the brake pad and backing pad combined is less than 2.5mm.
-At that point, a small dot should appear on the pad to indicate that it needs to be replaced.
-Finally, if during an inspection a professional bicycle mechanic or ElliptiGO® technician indicates that you need new pads or braking surfaces, have them replaced.
-Have your professional bicycle mechanic select an appropriate replacement pad or braking surface, install it for you, and adjust the brakes so they function properly again.
+Braking in wet conditions or on dirty rims will accelerate brake pad wear and reduce the life of your brake pads.
+Every time you inspect the bike, make sure your brakes and brake pads are in good working order and that your pads are not worn out.
+If any part of the pad has been worn away to the indicator groove, then it needs to be replaced.
+Also, if during an inspection a professional bicycle mechanic or ElliptiGO® technician indicates that you need new pads, have them replaced.
+Have your professional bicycle mechanic select an appropriate replacement pad, install it for you, and adjust the brakes so they function properly again.